Realty & Tribal Planning Office

 Allyn Rosetta, Realty Specialist

-Notary Services – Now Available
+Notary Services – Coming Soon

 The Tribal Realty Department is committed to the efficient and effective management of the Chemehuevi Tribe’s 32,000 acres of trust lands in accordance with Tribal policies and the requirement under Federal Law.